 1. Seal all the gaps and cracks

 If the gaps on your door are smaller, the Great Stuff Big Gap filler may not work for you.
-For smaller gaps of less than 1 inch, I suggest using Red Devil Small Gap Foam.
+For smaller gaps of less than 1 inch, I suggest using Red Devil Small Gap Foam for sealing air gaps.